 - Not be in the following industries: adult entertainment, gambling, weapons and firearms, illegal substances, and virtual currency

+You may also be asked to provide additional documents depending on how your business is structured.
 Here are the additional Bluevine business checking requirements according to business type:

 - General or limited partnership: Signed partnership agreement; owners with 20% or more share of the business will need to provide personal information and declare the percentage of business ownership

-- Corporation/LLC/limited liability partnership (LLP):
+- Corporation/limited liability company (LLC)/limited liability partnership (LLP):